Premier of Victoria

 The premier of Victoria is the head of government of the state of Victoria in Australia.
 The premier leads the Cabinet of Victoria and selects its ministers.
 The premier is appointed by the governor of Victoria, must be a member of the Victorian Legislative Assembly, and command confidence in the lower house of the Parliament of Victoria.
 The premier is usually the leader of the political party that holds a majority of lower house members.

 Each premier since 1933, apart from short-serving Premier Ian Macfarlan, has had a portrait commissioned for the Victorian Parliament's portrait collection.
 The tradition was initiated by Legislative Council President Fred Grimwade.
 Premiers who have served for over 3,000 days have a statue created in their honor.
 As of 2024, six premiers have achieved this milestone and four have their statues near the premier's office at 1 Treasury Place.

 The longest-serving premier is Henry Bolte of the Liberal Party, who served for over 17 years.
 The shortest-serving premier is George Elmslie, first premier from the Labor Party, who served for 13 days.
-The current premier is Jacinta Allan of the Labor Party, who assumed the office on 27 September 2023 following the resignation of Daniel Andrews.
+The current premier is Ben Carroll of the Labor Party, who assumed the office on 28 July 2026 following the resignation of Jacinta Allan.